 The EOS Webcam Utility releases some extra functionality from 25 Canon DSLR/Mirrorless and PowerShot cameras launched over the last few years.

-Many of these cameras have been very popular with online video creators, YouTubers, and vloggers.
+Many of these cameras have been extremely popular with online video creators, YouTubers, and vloggers.
 The 80D has been an incredibly popular DSLR with YouTubers and can now be set up as a webcam with nothing more than a USB cable and the free Canon webcam software.

 The M50 has been my favorite recommendation for YouTubers wishing to improve their videos.
 It too is on that list.
 As is my own camera, the EOS R.